Google Ads

 What Google Ads Actually Is

-Google Ads is an auction-based advertising platform that allows businesses to appear across Google surfaces depending on campaign type, targeting, objective, assets, feed quality, and conversion goals.
+Google Ads is an auction-based advertising platform that allows businesses to appear across Google surfaces based on campaign type, targeting, assets, feeds, conversion goals, and bid strategy.

 That can include Search, YouTube, Display, Discover, Gmail, Maps, Shopping placements, and other inventory depending on how the campaign is built.

 At its core, Google Ads connects demand with relevance.
-A person shows intent through a search query, product search, video interaction, content engagement, location context, or previous behavior.
-The platform then decides which advertiser is most relevant and competitive for that moment.
+A user shows intent through a search query, product search, video interaction, location context, content engagement, or previous behavior.
+Google then decides which advertiser is most relevant and competitive for that moment.

 Why Google Ads Works